logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/secondary-properties/anchor-pos-property/using-anchor-and-anchor-pos-properties.md

 {{<warning>}} Note that there is an assumption being made for this example, which is that the only <a\> elements in the articles are the headlines.
 That is a dangerous assumption, as <a\> is used for hyperlinks and it is certainly possible for hyperlinks to appear in an article's content.
 We will address this problem in a [later topic](/user-guide/interface-definitions/control-properties/secondary-properties/anchor-pos-property/using-anchor-pos-with-multilevel-dynamic-identifiers).

-1. If you wish to follow along with the steps in this example:
+1.  **Optional:** If you wish to follow along with the steps in this example:

     1. Select and copy the HTML code at the top of this page.